Ivsucram/ATL_Python/README.md

 - The processing time per mini-batch and the total processing time as well, both for training and testing
 - The evolution of nodes over time
 - The target and source classification rate evolution, as well as the final mean accuracy of the network
+- The number of GMMs on Source AGMM and Target AGMM
+- Losess for the source and target classification as well as source and target reconstruction
+- Bias and Variance of the discriminative phase
+- Bias and Variance of the generative phase
 ```

 Thank you.